vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/interactive-marchitecture-tool.md

 When you open the [Interactive Marchitecture tool](https://assets.vtex.com/4524045/), you first have to choose the desired region to plan the store architecture.
 The region selection defines the available partners for third-party integrations.

-With the tool open, you can access all the services, add-ons, and integrations described in the [VTEX Composable Components](https://developers.vtex.com/docs/guides/vtex-composable-components) guide.
+The tool displays all the services, add-ons, and integrations described in the [VTEX Composable Components](https://developers.vtex.com/docs/guides/vtex-composable-components) guide.
 You can identify each component type by its color:

 - Services: Hot pink boxes.
 - Add-ons: Light pink boxes.